We’ve been binge-watching Dark and Love Island in a little cabin up north.

 I don’t want to detail the things that freak me out about food but the people in McDonald’s probably rue the day I was born.

-To this day I’ve never eaten a sandwich made by unknown hands and I don’t feel I could ever eat soup made by anyone who isn’t Joan Lees.
+To this day I’ve never eaten a sandwich made by unknown hands and I don’t feel I could ever eat soup made by anyone who isn’t my mum.
 It’s from a tin, but I can still tell if someone else made it.
 Believe me I just can.

 I’ve never had a hot drink either and it baffles me why anyone would want to.
 It’s soup or juice, the line is clear and I feel like there is no in-between.